 The Alberta Rural Development Network’s (ARDN) recent report, Rural Homelessness Estimation Project Provincial Report, seeks to bridge this information gap with what is believed to be the first co-ordinated effort to enumerate the number of people experiencing homelessness or housing instability in rural communities across Alberta.
 Data on the rates of rural homelessness is scarce so the project serves as an underserved aspect of homelessness research.

 The Rural Homelessness Estimation Project (RHEP) involved a partnership with the ARDN and the Family and Community Support Services Association of Alberta.
 The initiative collected data on homelessness in 20 communities across rural Alberta between September and December 2018.
-It was a service-based estimation count (similar to period prevalance counts) to provide a snapshot of how many people are experiencing some form of homelessness in a given period of time.
-[Note: Edmonton Social Planning Council does participate in a Point in Time count for the urban Edmonton Homeless Count that is undertaken by Homeward Trust Edmonton.]
+It was a Point in Time (PiT) count to provide a snapshot of how many people are experiencing some form of homelessness in a given period of time.
+[Note: Edmonton Social Planning Council does participate in a PiT count for the urban Edmonton Homeless Count that is undertaken by Homeward Trust Edmonton.]

 The PiT count found that 1,098 people reported experiencing homelessness or housing instability, representing 0.37% of the population.
 Of those who participated in the count, they identified 905 children and 994 adults living with them as also experiencing homelessness, bringing the total to 2,997 people, representing 1.0% of the population.

 As the surveys are based on people self-reporting their status, the potential for underreporting is strong, and the PiT count may miss those who engage in less visible forms of homelessness such as couch surfing.
 In addition, since people self-identify their housing status, there is the possibility that those who technically do not meet the official definition of homelessness may identify that way as well as those who may not be experiencing housing instability identify their situation as experiencing housing instability.